 - State-of-the-art rehabilitation care.

 - Parkinson’s disease

-- Parkinson’s-plus syndromes, such as Multiple system atrophy (MSA or Shy-Drager syndrome) and Progressive supranuclear palsy
+- Parkinson’s-plus syndromes, such as multiple system atrophy (MSA or Shy-Drager syndrome) and progressive supranuclear palsy (PSP)

 - Dementia with Lewy body disease

 - Restless legs syndrome

 - Tics and Tourette syndrome

 Outstanding care for nerve conditions: U.S. News & World Report ranks the OHSU Brain Institute among the nation’s top programs for neurology and neurosurgery.